All Episodes

 That's another thing I love about it.

-It's it just it's perfect for my analogy.
+It just is perfect for my analogy.

-And that is the NFL is the country and the substitute refs are the drive-by media.
+And that is the NFL is the country, and the substitute refs are the drive-by media.

 And the country's integrity shot to hell because the only difference is that the refs here are just incompetent.